dockwa/openpixel/README.md

 1. Make sure you have [node.js](https://nodejs.org/en/download/) installed on your computer.
 2. Install the dependencies for compiling openpixel via the command line with `npm install --dev`
 3. Update the variables at the top of the `gulpfile.js` for your custom configurations.
-Each configuation has comments explaining it.
+Each configuration has comments explaining it.
 4. Run gulp via the command like with `gulp run`.

 The core files and the snippet are located under the `src/` directory.
 If you are working on those files you can run `gulp watch` and that will watch for any files changed in the `src/` directory and rerun gulp to recompile these files and drop them in the `dist/` directory.